influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/write_protocols/line_protocol_reference.md

 A point is uniquely identified by the measurement name, tag set, and timestamp.
-If you submit Line Protocol with the same measurement, tag set, and timestamp, but with a different field set, the field set becomes the union of the old field set and the new field set, where any ties go to the new field set.
+If you submit Line Protocol with the same measurement, tag set, and timestamp, but with a different field set, the field set becomes the union of the old field set and the new field set, where any conflicts favor the new field set.

 See
 [Frequently Encountered Issues](/influxdb/v1.0/troubleshooting/frequently_encountered_issues/#writing-duplicate-points)